Skip to main content

 Figure out what motivates you - is it good grades, is it finishing, is it the goal of doing a good job that motivates you?
 You can also involve others in your goals, many find it easier to keep the promises you’ve given others, rather than the ones you give to yourself.

-Reducing your stress level will also make starting a task easier - see a chapter on how to handle stress.
+Reducing your stress level will also make starting a task easier - see our page on how to handle stress.

 You can also try following Nike’s slogan - Just do it!
 Think that you will work 10 minutes, to see if you are able to enter work mode.
 If you are in the zone, keep going.
 If not, take a five-minute break and try 10 more minutes.
 Many people need extra time to get into a flow zone.